hbokh/docker-jira-postgresql/README.md

 ### 2. Create a PostgreSQL-container

 Used image is [paintedfox/postgresql](https://registry.hub.docker.com/u/paintedfox/postgresql/), but due to [this bug](https://github.com/Painted-Fox/docker-postgresql/issues/30), I had to rebuild a new image from paintedfox/postgresql, based on `phusion/baseimage:0.9.15`.
+To rebuild, first clone the repository:

     git clone https://github.com/Painted-Fox/docker-postgresql.git

-Change line 3 `FROM phusion/baseimage:0.9.13` into `FROM phusion/baseimage:0.9.15` and start a build:
+Next, change line 3 `FROM phusion/baseimage:0.9.13` into `FROM phusion/baseimage:0.9.15` and start a build:

     docker build --rm=true -t paintedfox/postgresql .

 The new container can be run from here.
-Remember to use the volume from "datastore":
+Remember to use the volume from "datastore".
+Environment-variables can be changed to whatever you like.

     docker run -d --name postgresql -e USER="super" -e DB="jiradb" -e PASS="p4ssw0rd" --volumes-from datastore paintedfox/postgresql